 In today's challenging job-market, the time-tested advice of What Color Is Your Parachute? is needed more than ever.
-Recent grads facing a tough economic landscape, workers laid off mid-career, and people searching for an inspiring work-life change all look to career guru Richard N. Bolles for support, encouragement, and advice on which job-hunt strategies work--and which don't.
-This revised edition combines classic elements like the famed Flower Exercise with updated tips on social media and search tactics.
-Bolles demystifies the entire job-search process, from writing resumes to interviewing to networking, expertly guiding job-hunters toward their dream job.The Motivated Job Search - Second Edition: A Proven System to Help You Stand Out (The Motivated Series).
-By Brian Howard.
-Published July 2018.
-Paperback and Kindle.
+Recent grads facing a tough economic landscape, workers laid off mid-career, and people searching for an inspiring work-life change all look to career guru Richard N. Bolles for support, encouragement, and advice on which job-hunt strategies work and which don't.
+Bolles demystifies the entire job-search process, from writing resumes to interviewing to networking, This revised edition combines classic elements with updated tips on social media and search tactics.

 This book gives you a distinctive competitive edge by teaching time-tested and proven techniques that will make your clients stand out from other job seekers.
 Howard covers meaningful topics like how to correctly prepare for a job search, profiling your next job, understanding the employer's mind, branding, elevator speech, success stories, LinkedIn, networking, social media, the hidden job market, interviewing along with a myriad of useful job search tools not otherwise written about in other job search books.